dalguete/docker/examples/README.md

 removed, so you can not accidentally access my containers :D.
 However if you build/run a container with given values, it will work with defaults.

+Folder **_web_structure** holds the generic folders structure I use to maintain files for a given project.

 **IMPORTANT** As I said, some files store passwords and other sentitive information, so it's **highly important** that you check them and make the required changes.